makesjs/makesjs.github.io/transforms.md

 The benefit is `npx makes makesjs/demo2#adv` is faster than `npx makes makesjs/demo2#adv-through2` without the need to install runtime dependencies.

-Note "makes" itself uses [rollup.js](https://rollupjs.org) to ship npm package "makes" in a bundle without any additional runtime dependencies, that's part of the reason why `npx makes <skeleton_provider>` is so fast.
+> "makes" itself uses [rollup.js](https://rollupjs.org) to ship npm package "makes" in a bundle without any additional runtime dependencies, that's part of the reason why `npx makes <skeleton_provider>` is so fast.

 ## Prepend transforms